junobuild/docs/docs/miscellaneous/settings.md

 ## Reserved Cycles Limit

 The Reserved Cycles Limit sets the maximum number of cycles a module can reserve.
-It's a number between 0 and 2128−12128−1.
 If the reserved cycles exceed this limit, any operation requiring resources, such as compute or memory, will fail.

 The default value is `5_000_000_000_000n` (5 trillion cycles)

 ### Example

-If you set the reserved cycles limit to `10_000_000_000_000n` (10 T cycles), the module will reserve up to 10 trillion cycles, and any operation exceeding this limit will fail.
+A practical use case could be a scenario where a module is expected to handle a large amount of data storage or perform intensive computations.
+By setting the Reserved Cycles Limit, developers can control the maximum amount of cycles that can be reserved for the future resource payments.
+This helps in preventing the smart contract from exceeding its allocated budget and also ensures that it has enough cycles for its operations.

 ---